sheltermanager/asm3/src/static/pages/manual/_sources/generaldiary.rst.txt

 .. image:: images/diarytask_new.png

-Diary tasks can be edited under :menuselection:`ASM --> Edit Diary Tasks` and attached to both animals and owners from the toolbar buttons on their detail tabs.
+Diary tasks can be edited under :menuselection:`ASM --> Diary --> Edit Diary Tasks` and attached to animals or people from the diary tab on their records.

 To add a new task, click on the new button.
 A screen asking for the name of the diary task will appear, along with a list of task items below it and another toolbar.
 Use the task items toolbar to add, edit and delete task items.
-Optionally, you can specify whether you want this diary task to be applicable to animals or owners.
+Optionally, you can specify whether you want this diary task to be applicable to animals or people.